Trump’s new social media app, Truth Social, appears in App Store

+Twitter banned Trump last year from the social media platform, citing the “risk of further incitement of violence,” following the Jan.
+6 insurrection repeatedly encouraged by the former president.

+Numerous user accounts had emerged by Monday and reported delays or errors setting up the account.
 A Washington Post reporter early Monday was able to download the app and submit an email address to create an account, but a verification email was not immediately received.

 Reuters reported that the app was set to be released in full on Monday, Presidents’ Day, according to an executive’s posts on a beta version of the platform.

 The Post reported in January that it could be months after launch before the app is fully functional.
 Trump has been frustrated with the pace of the network’s development, people familiar with the matter told The Post at the time.